open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-2.md

 ```

 {: .warning}
-When creating a new repository, it's important to choose a unique name.If you try to create a repository with a name that already exists within the AWS account in the same region, AWS will throw a `RepositoryAlreadyExistsException`.
+When creating a new repository, it's important to choose a unique name.
+If you try to create a repository with a name that already exists within the AWS account in the same region, AWS will throw a `RepositoryAlreadyExistsException`.
 You can use the `aws ecr describe-repositories` command to list all available repositories.

 ### Authenticate Docker Client to AWS ECR
 Authenticate your Docker client to the AWS ECR service to enable pushing and pulling images.